Joaquim Marques Lisboa, Marquis of Tamandaré: Biography

-When he was five years old, he traveled to Rio de Janeiro, where he was taken care of by his sister, Maria Eufrásia, and her husband, José Antônio Lisboa, until the end of his primary course at the school of Professor Carvalho.
-By the age of 13, accompanied by his parents, Joaquim returned to his native land in the same boat he came to the court.
-In 1821, boarding alone one of his father's sailboats, he returned to the Court to progress his academic training.
-One year after, on November 22 and insisted by his father, Joaquim Lisboa accepted the honor of serving as volunteer in the squad detached to fight against Portuguese forces stationed in Bahia.
-Upon his father's request, on March 4, 1823, the young Joaquim began his fledgling career as a volunteer of the incipient Imperial Navy aboard frigate Niterói under the command of John Taylor, whose mast fluttered Admiral Cochrane's pavilion flag.
+When he was five years old, he traveled to Rio de Janeiro, where he was cared for by his sister, Maria Eufrásia, and her husband, José Antônio Lisboa, until he completed his primary education at the school of Professor Carvalho.
+At the age of 13, accompanied by his parents, Joaquim returned to his native province on the same vessel that had taken him to Rio de Janeiro.
+In 1821, travelling alone on one of his father's sailing vessels, he returned to Rio de Janeiro to continue his education.

+On 22 November 1822, at his father's insistence, Joaquim Lisboa agreed to serve as a volunteer in the squadron sent to fight Portuguese forces stationed in Bahia.
+On 4 March 1823, he began his career in the Imperial Navy as a volunteer aboard the frigate Niterói, under the command of John Taylor, The vessel flew Admiral Cochrane's flag.

-José Marques Lisboa, his brother and Ministry of Foreign Affairs' member was also his prosecutor.
-He sent Cochrane a petition requesting his attestment that Joaquim served voluntarily under his orders.
-In the same year, he submitted a suit to the Imperial Navy Academy's Director, certificating the time which he attended to academic studies in the Court, his conduct and helpfulness.
-In possession of these two certificates, José Marques Lisboa sent an application to the Emperor and Commander Taylor describing Joaquim's volunteering official confirmation.
-This document asked for his promotion to Commission's Second Lieutenant office.
-Thus, on December 2, 1825, Joaquim Marques Lisboa was promoted.
-The need for well-qualified Brazilian officers to garrison the fleets in Montevideo's waters gave him the chance and, on January 26, 1826, he was made a Second Lieutenant of the navy.
-At that conflict he led a daring action, the escape of 95 Brazilians who were captured after the battle of Carmen de Patagones.
-The young Marques Lisboa and Eyre managed to seize control of the Republic brig Ana carrying them to Salado and returned in triumph to Montevideo.
+José Marques Lisboa, his brother and a member of the Ministry of Foreign Affairs, also acted on his behalf.
+He sent Cochrane a petition requesting attestation that Joaquim served voluntarily under his command.
+In the same year, he submitted a request to the director of the Imperial Navy Academy certifying the period during which Joaquim had attended studies in Rio de Janeiro, as well as his conduct and service.
+With these certificates, José Marques Lisboa sent an application to the emperor and Commander Taylor requesting Joaquim's formal promotion.
+On 2 December 1825, Joaquim Marques Lisboa was promoted.
+The need for qualified Brazilian officers to serve in the fleet in Montevideo gave him another opportunity, and on 26 January 1826 he was made a second lieutenant in the navy.

+During that conflict, he took part in the escape of 95 Brazilians who had been captured after the battle of Carmen de Patagones.
+Marques Lisboa and Eyre managed to seize control of the Republic brig Ana, which was carrying them to Salado, and returned to Montevideo.